jesmithiv/jesmithiv.github.io/_posts/2016-10-07-tableflip.md

 Before TableFlip, I usually created MultiMarkdown tables with a [spreadsheet workflow][ss].
 This worked well, but required a lot of ad hoc spreadsheet formula writing and also meant I had to store spreadsheet files indefinitely for any tables that I might want to edit later.

-**TableFlip is the best of the plain text and spreadsheet-like world in one.** it provides an intuitive spreadsheet-like tabular interface, which makes creating tables from scratch really easy.
+**TableFlip is the best of the plain text and spreadsheet-like world in one.** It provides an intuitive spreadsheet-like tabular interface, which makes creating tables from scratch really easy.

 ![](/img/tableflip-pe.png "TableFlip")